 Issuance of stock warrants could be used in conjunction with the transmission purchase option approach to maximize the opportunity for state assistance in resolution of the crisis.

 8. State policies should encourage the development of customer-specific generation to encourage new generation supply, relieve the demands on the state’s transmission grid and encourage self-reliance in energy cost and supply management by customers.
+Material disagreement remains on the appropriate means to achieve these objectives.

 Any solution should provide an incentive for the installation of new customer-specific generation, recognizing the state’s interest in promoting new generation, reducing demands on the state’s transmission system and encouraging customer self-reliance

-Develop a 12-year rate incentive of .5¢/kWh for years for departing load served by generation installed and operating by December 31, 2005.
+Develop a 12-year rate incentive of .5¢/kWh for departing load served by generation installed and operating by December 31, 2005.

-Develop a 12-year tax incentive of .5¢/kWh for years for departing load served by generation installed and operating by December 31, 2005.
+Develop a 12-year tax incentive of .5¢/kWh for departing load served by generation installed and operating by December 31, 2005.

 Reduce by 50% the allocation of CDWR debt and SCE debt to departing load served by generation installed and operating by December 31, 2005.